michelesbriglio/Support_AI/README.md

 ## 📝 Usage

-### Repair Report Tool
+### Repair Report OLD Tool

-1. Click on the "Repair Report" card
+1. Click on the "Repair Report OLD" card
 2. Upload an XML file using the file input
 3. The system will automatically process the file using the Python script
 4. View the repair results (duplicates removed, unused prompts)